MFES-HB: Efficient Hyperband with Multi-Fidelity Quality Measurements: Experiments and Results

-\textbf{MFES can exploit the multi-fidelity measurements effectively. } According to the results in Figure~\ref{fc_evaluation_exp}(a), we can find that the two variants of MFSE (MFES with the single best surrogate and MFES with equal weight) cannot beat the proposed MFSE method that combines all base surrogates with gPoE.
-As shown in Figure~\ref{fc_evaluation_exp} (c), gPOE is more reasonable and effective in combining the base surrogates than the linear combination under the independent assumption (LC-idp curve).
+\textbf{MFES can exploit the multi-fidelity measurements effectively. } From Figure~\ref{fc_evaluation_exp}(a), we can find that two variants (MFES with the single best surrogate and MFES with equal weight) cannot beat the proposed MFSE method using gPoE.
+As shown in Figure~\ref{fc_evaluation_exp}(c), gPOE is more reasonable and effective in combining the base surrogates than the linear combination under the independent assumption (LC-idp curve).
 Based on the above results, the proposed MFSE, which combines base surrogates using gPOE with the ranking loss based weight calculation technique, is an effective surrogate to utilize the multi-fidelity measurements.
-To further investigate the weight update process, the values of $w_i$s across iterations are illustrated in Figure~\ref{fc_evaluation_exp} (b).
+To further investigate the weight update process, the values of $w_i$s across iterations are illustrated in Figure~\ref{fc_evaluation_exp}(b).
 The surrogates trained on the lowest-fidelity measurements and the scarce high-fidelity measurements have relatively smaller weights; the surrogates with medium-fidelity measurements own larger weights.
-Figure~\ref{fc_evaluation_exp} (c) depicts the parameter sensitivity check of $\theta$.
-Finally, Figure~\ref{fc_evaluation_exp} (d) shows the HPO results of all methods on FCNet, and \sys obtains a (more than) $5\times$ speedup over the baselines.
+Figure~\ref{fc_evaluation_exp}(c) depicts the parameter sensitivity check of $\theta$.
+Finally, Figure~\ref{exp:fcnet_automl1} shows the HPO results of all methods on FCNet, and \sys obtains a (more than) $5\times$ speedup over the baselines.